ritza-co/BASIC-enterprise-ai-benchmark/README.md

 ### Running the benchmark

-You can run the project using the following command:
+Run the project using the following command:

 ```bash
 python basic.py <model>
 ```

-You can replace `<model>` with the name of the model you want to evaluate.
+Replace `<model>` with the name of the model you want to evaluate.
 The available models are:

 - claude-3-opus-20240229
 - gpt-4-1106-preview
 - gpt-3.5-turbo-0125
 - gpt-4

-If you want to evaluate all available models, you can run the project using the following command:
+To evaluate all available models, run the project using the following command:

 ```bash
 python basic.py